Playing the Course

-On Christmas Eve 1893 a Scottish insurance broker, W.C.Pickeman and his friend George Ross rowed over from Sutton to the peninsula of Portmarnock to explore the possibility of creating a golf links.
-The peninsula is about two miles long and covers 500 acres.
-It was links land with low sand dunes, small green hollows and long valleys.
+On Christmas Eve 1893 a Scottish insurance broker, W.C.Pickeman and his friend George Ross rowed over from Sutton to the peninsula of Portmarnock to explore the possibility of creating a golf links on a two-mile long, 500-acre peninsula.

 With low sand dunes, small green hollows and long valleys it was ideal golfing ground and was first used in 1858 by the Jameson family who lived in St. Marnock’s and owned the land.

 The course opened on Saint Stephen’s day 1894 with nine holes.
 It was extended to eighteen holes in 1896 with a new clubhouse and a further nine holes were added in 1971.